vinceyuan/WatchTicTacToe/README.md

 ## Compile and run

-- Open WatchTicTacToeObjC/WatchTicTacToe.xcodeproj or WatchTicTacToeSwift/WatchTicTacToeSwift.xcodeproj in Xcode (currently 6.3).
+- Open WatchTicTacToeObjC/WatchTicTacToe.xcodeproj or WatchTicTacToeSwift/WatchTicTacToeSwift.xcodeproj in Xcode (currently 8.0).
-- Choose `WatchTicTacToe WatchKit App` scheme and iPhone 6.
+- Choose `WatchTicTacToe WatchKit App` scheme and `iPhone 6 + Apple Watch - 38mm` simulator.
 - Press the `Run` button to run the game.
-- Make sure you opened the Apple Watch simulator (Hardware menu > External Displays > Apple Watch - 38mm/42mm).
-- If you want to run the Glance, choose `Glance - WatchTicTacToe WatchKit App` scheme and run.

 ## Notes